BeppiMenozzi/TriStateToggleButton/README.md

 * Can become a 2.5-state toggle: on/off and an unselectable mid button
 * Can be enabled / disabled
 * Can be programmatically controlled
+* Works both with clicks and with swipes

 <img src="images/tstb.gif"><br>